Walt Disney Hits a Grand Slam in the Ninth

 Mrs. Banks asks Bert to mind the children on Poppins' day off and clean the chimney.
 Poppins returns, but is too late to prevent the children from being sucked up the chimney to the roof.

-This leads to Bert and Poppins taking them on a tour of the nearby rooftops, where Bert dances with some of his friends who also are chimney sweeps.
+This leads to Bert and Mary Poppins taking the children on a tour of the nearby rooftops, where Bert dances with some of his friends who also are chimney sweeps.

 Admiral Boom notices them and has his assistant Mr. Binnacle set off some fireworks which sends the party back down their own chimney.
 George returns home to see what has happened and demands an explanation, but Poppins demurs, saying that she never explains a thing.
 George then receives a call to return to the bank immediately.
 Bert points out that George needs to take more of an interest in the children while they are young.
 Michael gives his father the tuppence to make up for the earlier incident at the bank.